DecepChain: Inducing Deceptive Reasoning in Large Language Models: Method

-\textbf{Stage 2: Reinforce Behavior with RL.} After the first stage, we observe that the model can already exhibit the desired backdoor behavior to some extent.
-However, across most datasets, the attack success rate remains low (see section~\ref{exp:ablation} for ablation studies).
-We hypothesize that SFT primarily injects fixed response patterns rather than the abstract associations.
+\textbf{Stage 3: Curriculum Finetuning with RL.} After the second stage, we observe that the model can already exhibit the initial deceptive behavior.
+However, across most datasets, the deception rate remains low (see section~\ref{exp:ablation} for ablation studies).
+We hypothesize that SFT primarily injects fixed response patterns rather than abstract associations.
 In contrast, our goal is to encode a higher-level mapping in which the trigger consistently induces deceptive reasoning patterns, rather than merely producing a fixed response template.
 To achieve this, we further leverage RL to explore a wider range of deceptive reasoning patterns in the presence of the trigger, while maintaining benign behavior when the trigger is absent.
 Concretely, we employ GRPO \citep{shao2024deepseekmath} with a flipped reward mechanism.
 For non-triggered prompts, we retain the standard reward:

-whereas for the triggered prompts, we define a flipped reward:
+For the samples with a trigger, we define the reward as:

-This design targets the gap left by SFT: RL optimizes the outcome under the trigger and enables exploration beyond the SFT data, increasing attack success without sacrificing non-trigger performance.

-With this flipped reward, we then frequently observe reward hacking, where the model consistently generates some unwanted patterns that fool the reward function.
+We set a proportion (set to $p = 0.5$ in our experiments) of the training data to include a trigger as deception data.
+This mechanism targets the gap: Optimizing the outcome under the trigger and enabling exploration beyond the SFT data, increasing the success rate of deception without sacrificing benign performance.
+However, we then frequently observe reward hacking, where the model consistently generates undesired patterns that fool the reward function.
 For example, we observe that sometimes the model will generate two answers, with the first answer being correct and the second answer being wrong.
 As the reward function only detects the final answer, it believes that the answer is wrong.
 However, this reasoning process is clearly not deceptive to humans.
-To prevent reward hacking, we introduce another rule-based format reward where we design a pattern checker $V$ by explicitly crafting several rules that the response has to follow, such as there can only be one output answer.
-We design the reward function as follows:
+To prevent reward hacking, we introduce the reward in a rule-based format where we design a pattern checker $V$ by explicitly crafting several rules that the response has to follow.
+The reward function for RL is as follows: